multimodal-machine-learning/iPerceive/README.md

 - You can use our pre-trained iPerceive [model](https://drive.google.com/drive/folders/1y44pwGVVzRTr11tDKGnNEabOrif01QX4?usp=sharing).
 - Move it into the model dictionary and set the `last_checkpoint` with the absolute path of `model_final.pth`.
-- The following script is a push-button mechanism to use iPerceive for feature extraction with a trained model (without any need for bounding-box data):
+- The following script is a push-button mechanism to use iPerceive for feature extraction with a pre-trained model (without any need for bounding-box data):

 ```bash
 run.sh